Last month, my friend Cassie brought a new variety of Anthurium and assigned her daughter plant care.

 Propagation | Root Cuttings, Stem Cuttings and Seeds |

-You can also place Anthurium dressleri indoors in a room that receives at least 6 hours of bright indirect sunlight.
+You can place Anthurium dressleri indoors with at least 6 hours of bright indirect sunlight and a temperature of 22-30°C.

 But, if the plant is getting imbalances in lighting, you may find the symptoms mentioned below.